ITALIAN LINGUISTICS (LABORATORY)

 The second unit (unit B, 5 CFU) is a specialised course.

-Classroom lectures and exercises plus weekly tutorials.
+The course is conducted by means of classroom lectures and exercises plus weekly tutorials.

 The exam consists of an oral exam on various topics covered in the course syllabus.